Fenugreek

 Fenugreek capsules work fast, so lucky moms will probably see an increase in milk production in as little as 24 to 72 hours.
 Others may have to wait about 2 weeks — and sometimes fenugreek just isn't the answer.

-Fenugreek may help regulate cholesterol levels and improve blood pressure, which can reduce the risk of developing heart conditions and improve heart health.
+Fenugreek may help regulate lipid balance levels and improve cardiovascular health, which can reduce the risk of developing heart conditions and improve heart health.
 This may be because fenugreek seeds contain roughly 48 percent dietary fiber.

 Is Fenugreek Safe?